apollographql/apollo/docs/source/guides/testing-react-components.md

 Running tests against code meant for production has long been a best practice.
 It provides additional security for the code that's already written, and prevents accidental regressions in the future.
 Components utilizing `react-apollo`, the React implementation of Apollo Client, are no exception.

 Although `react-apollo` has a lot going on under the hood, the library provides multiple tools for testing that simplify those abstractions, and allows complete focus on the component logic.
-These testing utilities have long been used to test the `react-apollo` library itself TODO
+These testing utilities have long been used to test the `react-apollo` library itself, so they will be supported long-term.

 ## An introduction

 The `react-apollo` libary relies on [context](https://reactjs.org/docs/context.html) in order to pass the `ApolloClient` instance through the React component tree.
 In addition, `react-apollo` makes network requests in order to fetch data.
-This behavior affects tests should be written for components that use `react-apollo`.
+This behavior affects how tests should be written for components that use `react-apollo`.

 This guide will explain step-by-step how to test `react-apollo` code.
 The following examples use the [Jest](https://facebook.github.io/jest/docs/en/tutorial-react.html) testing framework, but most concepts should be reusable with other libraries.
 These examples aim to use as simple of a toolset as possible, so React's [test renderer](https://reactjs.org/docs/test-renderer.html) will be used in place of React-specific tools like [Enzyme](https://github.com/airbnb/enzyme) and [react-testing-library](https://github.com/kentcdodds/react-testing-library).